Skip to main content

 Under 18 and on benefits

 If you’re under 18 and more than 10 weeks pregnant, you qualify for Healthy Start until your baby is born.
 You do not need to receive any of the qualifying benefits or be getting tax credits.
-To apply, you need to call us on 0300 330 7010 and provide:
+To apply, you need to call them on 0300 330 7010 and provide:

 • Your baby’s due date